New Zealand’s Frequently Asked Questions For Canstar Blue

 How are the ratings developed?

-- The surveys are delivered online by our research partners (Colmar Brunton and iView) – using their panels which consist of more than 35,000 active members in New Zealand.
+- The surveys are delivered online by our research partner Qualtrics – using their partner panels of active research participants in New Zealand.

 - Respondents rate their satisfaction with the products or services at a brand level on a zero to ten scale, where zero is low satisfaction and ten is high satisfaction.